ThomasVon2021/blikvm-site/docs/en/msd.md

 Please note that the copy process can take some time, especially if the ISO file is large or if you have a slow network connection.
 Please be patient and wait for the process to complete

-5) Follow this step o expand the size of the USB flash drive.
-Here's the original instruction with minor edits for clarity:
+!!! info "5) Follow this step to expand the size of the USB flash drive.
+Here's the original instruction with minor edits for clarity"

 If you want to expand the size of the USB flash drive, find the following line in the kvmd-msd.sh script: